CHT2531/simple-app-architectures/notes.md

   - Use Ajax to load a list of items
   - Use the DOM to display items in the HTML page
   - User clicks on an item
-  - Pass the id of the item in the querystring e.g. page2.html?id=2
+  - Pass the id of the item in the querystring e.g. *page2.html?id=2*
   - Browser goes to page 2

 * Page 2
   - Get the id from the query string
   - Using this id, use Ajax to load the full details for the item
   - Use the DOM to display the details for the user
+  - See *passing-data-querystring* for a complete example

 #### Passing data using web storage
 * Page 1